Foco22/Backend-GenAI-Project-Structure/README.md

-# Redmine Assistant
+# GenAI Assistant

 A conversational AI assistant for Redmine project management, built with FastAPI backend and Streamlit frontend.

 ## Project Overview

-The Redmine Assistant is a chatbot that uses OpenAI's GPT-3.5-turbo model to answer Redmine-related queries.
+The GenAI Assistant is a chatbot that uses OpenAI's GPT-3.5-turbo model to answer Redmine-related queries.
 It consists of:

 - **FastAPI Backend**: Handles API requests and communicates with OpenAI
 - **Streamlit Frontend**: Provides a user-friendly chat interface